Best Fitness Reels Content Formats + Hooks

 Example

-"A trainer with 15 years experience would never do lat pulldowns like this — here is why"
+"A trainer with 15 years of experience would change lat pulldowns this way — here is why"

 Authority positioning, educational corrections